-One of the food trends for 2015 is to eat more pickled and fermented foods.
+A popular food trend is to eat more pickled and fermented foods.
 We already know how popular kimchi is — a traditional Korean pickled cabbage that people are putting in and on everything!
 And most of us have grown up eating pickles and sauerkraut.
 Now we know that these foods are not only delicious but they are healthy too.
 Besides buying pickled and fermented foods in stores, more and more people are doing it themselves at home.
 Either way, you need to add more fermented and pickled foods into your diet because they are healthy and delicious.
 Try these recipes and you’ll be part of this latest food trend too.

 1. The Health Benefits